Space Marines (film): Production

-The film is one the first Rob Moreland wrote.
+The film is one of the first written by Rob Moreland.
 It was shot in Dallas.

 Reception

 The film received a mixed review in The Washington Post, writing it was very "silly but also cheerfully watchable".
 Video Movie Guide stated: "Fans of old sci-fi serials should love this retro" production, where "Billy Wirth shines as the gleefully maniacal villain" and conceded that "Moreland's script has the sense not to take itself too seriously."
 The film was also described as a "(c)heesy cable thriller (with) intergalactic marines", in which Weidner's direction did not "always succeed in making derring-do look believable".